 Get the FREE Phonics Assessments!

-When you enter your name and email in the boxes below, the Phonics Snapshot Assessment file will immediately open in your window!
+When you enter your name and email in the boxes below, the Phonics Snapshot Assessment file will immediately be sent to your inbox!
 YAY!

 I would love to hear how this transforms your phonics instruction!
 Be sure to come back and leave a comment letting me know how this assessment worked in your classroom or tutoring! 👇🏼